coveo/source.coveo.com/_posts/2019-10-18-wsl-from-dockerfile.md

 wsl.exe --import $distroName $installLocation $distroName.tar
 ```

 Of course, if it was that easy, I wouldn't be writing a post about it, right?
-Some of the issues with this procedure:
+Some of the issues with this procedure include:
 - Environment variables defined in the Dockerfile are lost
 - If the CI system is running in an [AWS EC2](https://aws.amazon.com/ec2/) instance, the AWS profile/credentials are lost
 - The export and import are done on different computers in real life.